rejmank/blog/content/temporal.md

 Doing changes to workflows can be a bit painfull.
 Because the temporal need to be able to determine how to replay the workflow, we cannot do breaking changes to the workflow.
 There is a way to do this - [patches](https://github.com/parrot-com/parrot/blob/5cc281d257ead35d6a4f284d855911a247ef06cd/backend/parrot/pipelines/medical_summary/merge_medical_records_workflow.py#L271).
 Without patching workflows we get non-deterministi-error that unfortunately does not terminate workflow so the workflow still seems to be "running" but it is in an error state...

 ## Workflow should just run activities
 Each function call need to resolve within 2 seconds or we receive a warning about possible stuck workflow.
-This mean that all thinkgs that might take longer need to be done inside activity (any LLM calls, any S3 downloads, any loops...)
+This mean that all things that might take longer need to be done inside activity (any LLM calls, any S3 downloads, any loops...)

 # Learned along the way